DataDog/integrations-core/kafka_consumer/README.md

 The Agent's Kafka consumer check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Kafka nodes.

 If you need the newest version of the Kafka consumer check, install the `dd-check-kafka-consumer` package; this package's check overrides the one packaged with the Agent.
-See the [integrations-core repository README.md for more details](https://docs.datadoghq.com/agent/faq/install-core-extra/).
+See the [Installing Core & Extra Integrations documentation page](https://docs.datadoghq.com/agent/faq/install-core-extra/) for more details.

 ### Configuration